daavedays/daavedays/README.md

-- 👋 Hi, I’m David,
+👋 Hi, I’m David,
-- 👀 I’m interested in Engeneering and programming.
+I’m interested in Engeneering and programming.
-- 🌱 I’m currently learning how to code in python.
+I’m a Computer Science student and currently learning how to code in python.
-- 💞️ I’m looking to collaborate on Games and Websites mainly in Python and Java
+I’m looking to collaborate on Games and Websites mainly in Python and Java.
-- 📫 How to reach me daavedays@gmail.com
+Reach me at daavedays@gmail.com

 <!---
 daavedays/daavedays is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.